Iraqi Kurds plan independence referendum on September 25

-ERBIL, Iraq Iraq's autonomous Kurdish region on Wednesday announced it would hold a referendum on independence, in a move the central government in Baghdad is likely to oppose strongly.
+ERBIL, Iraq (Reuters) - Iraq's autonomous Kurdish region on Wednesday announced it would hold a referendum on independence, in a move the central government in Baghdad is likely to oppose strongly.

 "I am pleased to announce that the date for the independence referendum has been set for Monday, Sept.
 25, 2017," Kurdish leader Massoud Barzani said on Twitter.